davaya/openc2-jadn/jadn-v2.0.md

 ## 4.3 Collection Types

-A collection **value** is a group of multiple elements of the same or different types.
+A collection **value** is a group of elements of the same or different types.
 A collection **datatype** defines the collection's value space, lexical space, and lexical-to-value mapping.
 A collection **object** is the instantiation of a collection in a processing environment.
 The object has both a datatype and the functions/operations defined on values of that type.

 Each collection datatype has two parts:
-1. collection semantics, one of six extended UML MultiplicityElement types that specify representation-independent constraints on collection values.
+1. semantic type, one of six extended MultiplicityElement types that specify representation-independent constraints on collection values.
+2. compound type, one of five JADN compound types used with data formats to specify representation of collection values.
-2. literal representation, defined by one of five JADN Compound Types.
-Each compound type has a default semantic type with the option to specify an alternate semantic type.
+Each compound type has a default semantic type and the option to specify different semantics.

-**Collection Semantics:**
+**Collection Semantic Types:**

 [[UML](#uml)] defines a MultiplicityElement as:
 > .. an Element that may be instantiated in some way to represent a collection of values.